Skip to main content

 Clear Lake, in Oneida County, is approximately four miles east of Minocqua off Highway J. Campers should access the sites from the boat landing near the Clear Lake Picnic Area off Highway J.

 All four sites are along the east shore of the lake.
-Tent pads for several small tents, picnic tables and fire rings can be found at each site.
+Each site has tent pads for at least two small tents, picnic tables and fire rings.
 An open-air toilet is located along a path adjacent to each site.
 Both Clear and Little Bass lakes have special fishing regulations.
 Consult fishing regulations for details.

 GPS coordinates